AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/marketo-outlook-plugin-uninstall-by-it.md

 ---

-# Desinstalação do plug-in do Marketo Outlook por TI {#marketo-outlook-plugin-uninstall-by-it}
+# Desinstalação do plug-in do Marketo Outlook por IT {#marketo-outlook-plugin-uninstall-by-it}

 Veja como a TI pode desinstalar remotamente o plug-in do Marketo Outlook.